vsnappy1/ResourceManager/README.md

 3. Ensure that all resources are correctly migrated and that the application behaves as expected.

 ## Contributions
-We love collaboration!
 Contributions are highly encouraged, whether it’s fixing a bug, suggesting improvements, or adding new features.

 Create a branch for your changes, and submit a pull request.
 Let’s build something amazing together! 🚀